 What Happens if I Don’t Have Insurance?

 A storage company might refuse to rent you a unit if you can’t provide proof of existing insurance coverage.
-Keep in mind that if the company will rent you a unit without insurance, all your stored items are at the mercy of hazards such as fire, weather, water, and theft.
+If the company rents you a unit without insurance, all your stored items are at the mercy of hazards such as fire, weather, water, and theft.
 If your property is damaged or destroyed, you won’t have any options for reimbursement.

 FAQ About Storage Unit Insurance